dayusun/SMKLE/README.md

 Output: the same structure as ``estproc_ori_d_mul``.

-# File Description
+# File descriptions

-All the files are standlone codes that can run without relying the functions in other files.
-To achieve this, there are several overlapping functions in all the files.
+All the files are standalone and can run without relying on the functions in other files.
+To achieve this, there are several overlapping functions in the files.

 | File names                  | Description                                                   |
 |-----------------------------|---------------------------------------------------------------|